isomerpages/singhealth-gkps/_wpsd/World Patient Safety Day 2024.md

 globally.
 The event unites patients, families, caregivers, communities, health care professionals, leaders, and policymakers in demonstrating their dedication to patient safety.</p>
-<p>This year's <a href="https://www.who.int/news-room/events/detail/2024/09/17/default-calendar/world-patient-safety-day-17-september-2024-improving-diagnosis-for-patient-safety" rel="noopener noreferrer nofollow" target="_blank">World Patient Safety Day</a> theme
+<p><a href="https://www.who.int/news-room/events/detail/2024/09/17/default-calendar/world-patient-safety-day-17-september-2024-improving-diagnosis-for-patient-safety" rel="noopener noreferrer nofollow" target="_blank">World Patient Safety Day</a> theme
-is <strong>“Improving diagnosis for patient safety” </strong>with the slogan<strong> “Get it right, make it safe!”,</strong> highlighting the critical importance of correct and timely diagnosis in ensuring patient safety and improving health outcomes.</p>
+in 2024 was <strong>“Improving diagnosis for patient safety” </strong>with
+the slogan<strong> “Get it right, make it safe!”,</strong> highlighting the critical importance of correct and timely diagnosis in ensuring patient safety and improving health outcomes.</p>
-<p>To support the commemoration of this year's World Patient Safety Day,
+<p>To support the commemoration of World Patient Safety Day 2024, we have
-we have curated the following list of online videos, webinars, tools and resources, listed in the table below.</p>
+curated the following list of online videos, webinars, tools and resources, listed in the table below.</p>
 <h4>We invite you to <a href="https://for.sg/improvingdiagnosisforpatientsafetywpsd2024" rel="noopener noreferrer nofollow" target="_blank">start sharing</a> your organization's resources and best practices on improving diagnosis for patient safety with our global patient safety community!</h4>
 <p>*Note: all submitted resource will be reviewed by the IAG before it gets
 published on GKPS.</p>